herotechcourse/kotlin-vendingmachine-precourse/README.md

 - [ ] Input amount the vending machine holds
 - [ ] Input list of product the vending machine holds:
   - each product separated by semi coma and surrounded by squared brackets
   - product specified with product name, price, quantity.
-Price must by divisible by 10
+Price must be divisible by 10
 - [ ] Input amount of money

 ### Vending machine